Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Tantalisingly, photographs of the original structures Salvin worked on apparently did not 10.

-It's hard to believe we've been led up the garden path.
-Partly because the evidence often is a garden path.
+It's hard to believe we've been led up the garden path about England's carcass processing facilities.
+Sometimes that's partly because reputation management actually turned the evidence into a garden path.

 Such as at Belhus Park in Essex: